-ACTIVITY OUTCOME Staff CPD The purchase of a whole school subscription to National College.
-All staff, including support staff and lunchtime supervisors, completed a range of safeguarding CPD.
-Members of the wider staff also completed training relevant to their role in school including that which focused on SEND and subject leadership providing strategies and approaches that have impacted on their own practice.
-Subject leader release time.
+ACTIVITY OUTCOME Staff CPD Subject leader release time.
 Curriculum progression across the school is secure and assessment procedures for foundation subjects have been established.
 This has allowed subject leaders to gain a deeper understanding of the areas of development in their own subject.
+Subject leaders prepared for Ofsted deep dives and can talk confidently about their subject.
+Links established with subject networks in the local area and expertise shared.
+Curriculum Purchase of Cornerstones curriculum.
+An ambitious curriculum is in place that has been developed around what pupils need to learn.
 Assessment materials NFER testing purchased and administered in Years One to Five.
 The accuracy of teacher assessment and the tracking of pupils continues to improve.
 The data collected allows close tracking of all pupils and informs planning in English and mathematics.
 The standardised scores are tracked alongside teacher assessments and used to identify those pupils at risk of not making expected progress with relevant interventions then planned by class teachers.